History of slavery in Mississippi: Native Americans

 The French, who settled in Mississippi in 1699, fought with the Natchez people (Native American people who lived in the Natchez Bluffs) over control of the land near modern-day Natchez for their agriculture interests.
 In the Natchez War of 1729–33, the French enslaved many Natchez, most of whom the Choctaw captured, another group of indigenous people, and sold them to the West Indies.
 French colonists continued to buy enslaved Native American peoples from the Southwest and Missouri Country even after the slave wars in the southeastern United States came to an end.

 Abolishment

 Even after President Abraham Lincoln issued the Emancipation Proclamation on January 1, 1863, Mississippians continued to engage in slavery.
 The proclamation said that all enslaved people in the rebel states "shall then, thenceforward, and forever free".
 Enforcement of the Proclamation in Mississippi only became possible after the United States government regained control of the state.
 As a result, the proclamation did not immediately result in an end of slavery in Mississippi, and many people remained enslaved until the Thirteenth Amendment.

-Slavery was effectively abolished in Mississippi by the Thirteenth Amendment, finally ratified in 2013.
+Slavery was effectively abolished in Mississippi by the Thirteenth Amendment.
+However, the Thirteenth Amendment was not ratified until 2013.
 Mississippi was the only state in the Lower Mississippi Valley that did not abolish slavery during the American Civil War.
 The state did not officially notify the U.S. archivist of its ratification of the Thirteenth Amendment until 2013.